-Indian court to make historic ruling on Ayodhya holy site
+Indian court rules in favor of Hindus on disputed holy site

 Hindu and Muslim communities have lodged legal complaints and suits for decades.

-While there are 14 petitions currently before the Supreme Court, three -- one Muslim and two Hindu -- are the main focus of the case.
+While there are 14 petitions currently before the Supreme Court, three -- one Muslim and two Hindu -- were the main focus of the case.

-They are the Muslim Sunni Waqf Board, the Nirmohi Akhara -- a group of Hindu ascetics who are devotees of Lord Ram, and Ram Lalla Virajman -- the child deity of Lord Ram.
+They were the Muslim Sunni Waqf Board, the Nirmohi Akhara -- a group of Hindu ascetics who are devotees of Lord Ram, and Ram Lalla Virajman -- the child deity of Lord Ram.
 Under law, a Hindu deity is considered a "juristic person" with the right to sue and be sued.

 In 2002, the Allahabad High Court began hearing a group of lawsuits filed by a number of Hindu and Muslim parties.
 In 2010, the Allahabad High Court ruled that the 2.77-acre land in Ayodhya should be divided equally among the three parties: the Sunni Waqf Board, the Nirmohi Akhara and Ram Lalla Virajman.